gtoffoli/commons-textanalysis/README.md

 ***Architecture***

-*commons-textanalysis* was designed as part of a software stack:
+*commons-textanalysis* was designed as part of a software stack; it:
-- it gets higher level services from the Django application **commons-language**, which integrates **spaCy**, with the associated language resources, extends someway its functionality and runs as a distict service exposing *HTTP API*;
+- gets higher level services from the Django application **commons-language**, which integrates **spaCy**, with the associated language resources, extends someway its functionality and runs as a distict service exposing *HTTP API*;
-- it provides directly **a set of views**: an input view for selecting the analysis of interest and for inserting or specifying the text to be analyzed; many output views displaying the results of the analysis;
+- provides directly **a set of views**: an input view for selecting the analysis of interest and for inserting or specifying the text to be analyzed; many output views displaying the results of the analysis; doesn't define any Django model;
-- it exposes **HTTP API** to be called by other applications; currently, these API are exploited by the Commons Platform (see above), which in this case acts as a **Content Management System** (CMS), allowing a user to analyze also stored contents, such as learning resources and shared documents.
+- exposes **HTTP API** to be called by other applications; currently, these API are exploited by the Commons Platform (see above), which in this case acts as a **Content Management System** (CMS), allowing a user to analyze also stored contents, such as learning resources and shared documents.

 ***Dependencies***